DripEmail/drip-php/README.md

 Your account ID can be found [here](https://www.getdrip.com/settings/site).
 Most API actions require an account ID, with the exception of methods like the "list accounts" endpoint.

+## PHP version support

+We attempt to support versions of PHP that are supported upstream: http://php.net/supported-versions.php

+For the actual supported list, see `.travis.yml`.